simonangel-fong/Note_Tech/Operating_System/linux/storage/partition/partition.md

 - `GPT (GUID Partition Table)`:
   - **Modern** scheme, supports **unlimited** partitions (typically **128 by default**).
   - Handles disks **larger than 2 TB**.

 ---

+### Thin Provisioning

+- `Thin provisioning` technology
+  - allows for an economical allocation and utilization of storage space by moving arbitrary data blocks to contiguous locations, which **results in empty block elimination**.

+---